usnistgov/FIPS201/_FIPS201/frontend.md

 key management keys.

 #### 4.2.2.6 PIV Card Application Administration Key {#s-4-2-2-6}
-If present, the PIV Card Application Administration Key SHALL be imported onto the card by the issuer.
-If present, the cryptographic operations that use the PIV Card Application Administration Key must only be accessible using the contact interface of the PIV Card.
+If present, the PIV Card Application administration key SHALL be imported onto the card by the issuer.
+If present, the cryptographic operations that use the PIV Card Application administration key SHALL only be accessible using the contact interface of the PIV Card.

 ### 4.2.3 Biometric Data Specifications {#s-4-2-3}